adamgreig/stm32ral/README.md

   generating Cortex-M device crates from SVD files, and provided inspiration for this project
 * [stm32-rs](https://github.com/adamgreig/stm32-rs) provides `svd2rust` crates
-  for all STM32 devices supported by this crate, and they use the same underlying patched SVD files
+  for all STM32 devices supported by this crate, and uses the same underlying patched SVD files
 * [TockOS](https://www.tockos.org/blog/2018/mmio-registers/) has a nice looking
   API for register access using their `svd2regs` tool.